How to Become a Counselor in Wisconsin

 Supervision Hours

 “Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
-LPC licensure in Wisconsin requires the completion of 3,000 hours of supervision for holders of master’s degrees, with 1,000 hours of face-to-face client contact.
-Applicants with a doctoral degree are required to complete 1,000 hours.
+LPC licensure in Wisconsin requires 3,000 hours of supervision for holders of master’s degrees, including 1,000 hours of face-to-face client contact.
+Applicants with a doctoral degree must complete 1,000 hours.

 (Back to Top)